 Moving on, we cross the border into South Africa, take a break to relax at mineral hot springs, before ending our adventure-packed safari in the dynamic city of Johannesburg.

-Our safari departs from Victoria Falls, famous not only for the awe-inspiring falls, but also for the many adventure activities available in this town, which has earned it the title of 'The Adventure Capital of Africa'.
+Our safari departs from Victoria Falls, famous not only for the awe-inspiring waterfall but also for its many adventure activities.
+Before leaving the unofficial Adventure Capital of Africa we visit Victoria Falls to experience the largest sheet of falling water on the planet.

 Hwange National Park is home to Africa's Big 5, lion, leopard, rhino, buffalo and elephant, as well as all of Zimbabwe’s endangered species and is renowned for hosting one of the largest elephant populations in Africa.
 The game park is home to more than 100 mammalian species, including one of the world’s largest populations of endangered wild dog, living alongside cheetah, hyena, zebra and giraffe.

-Heading further south, leaving Hwange Park behind us, we travel to the Matobo National Park, south of Bulawayo.
+Today we head further south.
+Leaving Hwange National Park behind us we travel to Matobo National Park, south of Bulawayo.
 Embarking on an afternoon game drive, we go in search of animals, whilst absorbing the unique scenery.
 Established in 1953, Matobo Park covers some 44 500 hectares (424 km²).

 After exploring Matobos we head to our overnight camp in Bulawayo.